 Chicken in Buttermilk Sauce

-This recipe is a particular favourite for me as it holds the most wonderful food memories of holidays and family get togethers.
-This one was created on a whim, visiting a deli on my way home in Wimbledon.
+This recipe is a particular favourite for me as it holds the most wonderful food memories of holidays and family get-togethers.
+This one was created on a whim while visiting a deli on my way home from Wimbledon Village.
 I still recall feeling excited about the variety this new shop in the village offered.
-It was whatever I picked, that I put in with my beautifully pan-fried golden crusted chicken.
-The end result was the family squeezed around the table loving it all.
-It was also the first time I had used a Le creuset - something I had only heard and read about.
+It was whatever I picked that I put in with my beautifully pan-fried golden crusted chicken.
+The end result was that the whole family squeezed around the table, loving it all.
+It was also the first time I had used a Le Creuset—something I had only heard and read about until then.